 Real-Life Example: A Truck Accident Case

-Take the case of Sarah King, a 35-year-old schoolteacher from Ohio, whose vehicle was struck from behind by a semi-truck on I-70.
-The driver, tired of violating FMCSA hours-of-service regulations, inflicted Sarah’s spinal injury, rendering her incapable of working.
-Confronting $150,000 in medical expenses and emotional distress, Sarah hired a commercial vehicle lawyer.
-The lawyer recovered the truck’s black box information, documenting the driver’s fatigue, and subpoenaed company documents demonstrating a pattern of disregarded violations.
-Though the trucking firm tried to pin the blame on Sarah’s braking, her attorney brokered a $1.2 million settlement for medical expenses, lost income, and pain and suffering.
+Consider the situation of Sarah King, a 35-year-old teacher from Ohio, whose car was rear-ended by a semi-truck on I-70.
+The driver, who was exhausted and had ignored FMCSA regulations about driving hours, caused Sarah’s spinal injury, making her unable to work.
+Facing $150,000 in medical bills and emotional trauma, Sarah sought help from a lawyer specializing in commercial vehicle cases.
+The lawyer obtained data from the truck’s black box, which recorded the driver’s exhaustion, and subpoenaed company records that showed a consistent pattern of ignored violations.
+Despite the trucking company attempting to attribute fault to Sarah’s braking, her attorney negotiated a settlement of $1.2 million to cover medical costs, lost wages, and pain and suffering.

 Frequently Asked Questions (FAQs)

-How do they differ from a commercial vehicle attorney?
+How do they differ from a commercial vehicle lawyer?

 How long do I have to file a claim?